UWCS/uwcs-dextre/README.md

 * Virtualenv
 * Supervisor

 The deployment of the website on the UWCS systems also uses Apache 2 and mod_wsgi for a web server, though it would be possible to use nginx too.
-The site also uses a transactional email provided for email, though normal SMTP can be used and configured using Django's standard configuration settings.
+The site also uses a transactional email provided for email, though normal SMTP is planned to be used and configured using Django's standard configuration settings.

 #### Installation and Configuration
 With the packaged dependencies installed and configured (most/all should be available with any Linux distribution's package manager), the steps for installation of the website are as follows, though you may want to stop after step 5 if you are not going to deploy the website for production purposes: